 Instagram Like Limit, and Other Limitations

-In 2021, the most amount of photos that you can like On Instagram is between 300 and 400 a day.
+The most amount of photos that you can like on Instagram is between 300 and 400 a day.
 Remember, though, that this is just an approximation, and it is not a consistent number that you can rely on.
 If you want to prevent Instagram from suspending or blocking your profile, we recommend that you stick to 200 likes a day.

 When it comes to Instagram, and your follow actions, they see following and unfollowing people as the same thing.
 This means that you can follow and unfollow up to 150 profiles a day, but just remember that if your profile is relatively new, this is more likely to be around 100.